Meowcolm024/FGO-Automata/README.md

 ```

 * If you are using it as a automation bot, you may encounter AP problem which need to use *Gold Apples*.
-* Notice that the third argument is optional.
-It is a *Tuple* of 2 elements.
+* Notice that the function recieves 2 arguments.
 The first item is number, representing how many apples will be consumed.
 The second one refers to the **path** of your **template** of the type of the apple (incl. *Quartz*).

 ### 2. Start battle